muffoi/muffoi/README.md

 # About me
 I'm Muffoi.
 I'm a **hobby programmer** and quite experienced at ✍️ coding in **HTML**, **CSS** and **JavaScript**.
-Currently, I'm learning :electron: **Electron**'s APIs and working on one kind of a big project - **Yocyile** - I'm coding it's first release.
+Currently, I'm learning :electron: **Electron**'s APIs and working on one kind of a big project.

 ## My coding knowledge